Asana vs Monday: Which is Best in 2022? (Detailed Breakdown)

 - File sharing in multiple formats.

-- Suitable for small businesses, small teams, and medium-sized businesses.
+- Suitable for small businesses, managing teams and medium-sized businesses.

 - Gantt chart, kanban view, timeline, calendar layout, and more.